Fsarmento/glider-sim/README.md

 # glider-sim
 A glider flight simulation cockpit project.
 Includes 3D printable STL parts, bill of materials, controller code, and assembly instructions.

+> [!NOTE]
+> This page is still under construction and being updated with more information.

 This project was designed to be used with the **Condor 3** glider flight simulator.

 ## Aluminium Profiles